freqtrade/freqtrade/docs/advanced-backtesting.md

 # Advanced Backtesting Analysis

-## Analyse the buy/entry and sell/exit tags
+## Analyze the buy/entry and sell/exit tags

 It can be helpful to understand how a strategy behaves according to the buy/entry tags used to mark up different buy conditions.
 You might want to see more complex statistics about each buy and